k-omura/truetype_Arduino/README.md

 # Future work
 ## TrueType
+- Support for "Compound glyphs"
 - Diversification of supported framebuffer formats.
 - Only support for 'cmap' format 4 and 'kern' format0 is supported.
 - Correction that some files can not be read.
 - Unable to read ttf file if file name is long(STM32F103).
 - Faster glyph reading and write framebuffer.